marat569/MAL-Saber-Custom/README.md

 A modular version of the MAL Saber theme.

 MAL Saber Custom.
-CSS’s contents are what are pasted into MAL's theme settings.
+CSS’s contents are what are to pasted into MAL's theme settings. ( https://raw.githubusercontent.com/marat569/MAL-Saber-Custom/master/MAL%20Saber%20Custom.css )

 The theme is modular, edit variables in the labeled section.
 Use either the images that come with the CSS, images in the release section, or make your own.